2017–18 South Pacific cyclone season: Severe Tropical Cyclone Gita

 On 3 February, the Fiji Meteorological Service (FMS) started to monitor Tropical Disturbance 07F, which had developed within a trough of low pressure, about 435 km to the southeast of Honiara in the Solomon Islands.
 Over the next couple of days, the system moved erratically near northern Vanuatu and remained poorly organized, with convection located to the south of the low-level circulation center.
 The system started to move south-eastwards on 5 February, towards the Fijian Islands and a favorable environment for further development.
 The system subsequently passed near the island nation during 8 February, where it developed into a tropical depression and started to move north-eastwards towards the Samoan Islands.
 On 9 February, the United States Joint Typhoon Warning Center (JTWC) initiated advisories on the system and designated it as Tropical Cyclone 09P, after an ASCAT image showed that it had winds of 65-75 km/h in its northern semicircle.
 The FMS subsequently named the system Tropical Cyclone Gita, after the United States National Weather Service Weather Forecast Office in Pago Pago requested that the system be named early for warning and humanitarian reasons.

 After Gita was named, a prolonged period of rapid intensification ensued as it quickly intensified into a Category 1 tropical cyclone on the Australian tropical cyclone intensity scale, before it passed within 100 km of Samoa and American Samoa.
 After moving past the Samoan Islands, Gita turned southeast and then southwards.
 On 10 February, Gita rapidly intensified to a category 3 severe tropical cyclone on the Australian scale while traversing anomalously warm sea surface temperatures of between 82–84 F. On 11 February, Gita continued to intensify into a category 4 severe tropical cyclone.
 At the same time, Gita turned westward under the influence of a subtropical ridge to the south.
 At approximately 10:00 UTC (23:00 TOT) on 11 February, the cyclone passed about 30 km south of Tongatapu near its peak intensity, as a powerful Category 5 cyclone on the Australian Scale; the RSMC Nadi-based Australian scale and the JTWC-used Saffir–Simpson scale, with maximum 10-minute sustained winds of 205 km/h.
 At the same time, the Joint Typhoon Warning Center estimated peak 1-minute sustained winds at 230 km/h.
 This made Gita the strongest cyclone to strike Tonga in its recorded history.

 Tropical Depression 08F

-Formed on February 3 to the east of Fiji, and it followed an erratic track; however, it didn't strengthened beyond and it dissipated on February 11.
+This storm formed on February 3, 2018 to the east of Fiji, Tropical Depression 08F followed an erratic track; however, it didn't strengthen enough to become a category 1 and it dissipated on February 11, 2018.